 First, let’s review recent Parkinson’s-related gastrointestinal studies.
 Pathological studies by Braak and colleagues raised the idea that pre-motor Parkinson’s may start in the intestines.
 Recently, several researchers observed alpha synuclein containing Lewy bodies in the gut of people with Parkinson’s.

 Currently, the only Food and Drug Administration (FDA) approved drug for gastric motility issues is metoclopramide (Reglan).
-Metoclopramide blocks dopamine and unfortunately makes Parkinson’s symptoms worse.
+Metoclopramide blocks A chemical messenger (neurotransmitter) that regulates movement and emotions. and unfortunately makes Parkinson’s symptoms worse.
 We tell Parkinson’s patients to avoid metoclopramide.
 Another alternative is domperidone (Motilium).
 However, domperidone is not FDA approved or available in the U.S. It blocks dopamine, but does not enter the brain and is considered safe for people with Parkinson’s.
 Domperidone is available in most countries.

 Another researcher, Marrinan and colleagues, recently published a randomized double-blind placebo controlled trial (this type of trial is known as the “gold standard” of clinical research) of a new gastric promotility medication called camicinal (GSK962040).
 Camicinal works in the gut as a motilin agonist (a drug that attaches to the same receptor as a natural chemical and causes the same effect).